scala/docs.scala-lang/_overviews/overview/a-taste-of-scala.md

 getClassAsString(List(1,2,3))   // List
 ```

-Pattern matches can get as complicated as you need, and you’ll see more examples of it in the Control Structures sections of this Overview and in the Reference documentation.
+There’s much more to pattern matching in Scala.
+Patterns can be nested, results of patterns can be bound, and pattern matching can even be user-defined.
+You can find more pattern matching examples in the Control Structures section of this Overview, and in the Reference documentation.

 ### try/catch/finally